 Collection and analysis of data represents a challenge in understanding human performance during exercise and sport.
 In this course students will be exposed to measurement techniques currently used in sport and exercise science.
 The methods will be examined to gain a further understanding in their strengths and shortcomings from a technical, statistical and practical point of view.
-As part of this course students will complete nine labs that examine force, EMG, lactate, and oxygen consumption measurement and other techniques under a variety of conditions.
+As part of this course students will complete eight labs that examine force, EMG and oxygen consumption measurement and other techniques under a variety of conditions.
 This course is intended for students interested in pursuing graduate studies in exercise or sport sciences.

-Prerequisites: PHE 209H/KPE 263H, PHE 325H/KPE 360H Two lectures hours and two laboratory hours per week.
+Prerequisites: KPE 263H/PHE 209H, KPE 360H/PHE 325H Two lectures hours and two laboratory hours per week.

-❖ KPE 467H Cellular Muscle Biology
+❖ KPE 467H Cellular Physiology